Rosemary essential oil may have health benefits, including supporting brain function and hair growth, among others.

 More research is needed to confirm these effects — but rosemary may prove a worthwhile, low-cost experiment.

-This increase in alertness corresponded to changes in brain waves and increases in heart rate, breathing and blood pressure (1).
+This increase in alertness corresponded to changes in brain waves (

 Still, more research in this area is needed to confirm these results.

-It may do so by stemming the migration of white blood cells to injured tissues to release inflammatory chemicals (28).
+It may do so by stemming the migration of white blood cells to injured tissues to release inflammatory chemicals, according to experiments performed in a lab (

 Rheumatoid arthritis is an autoimmune condition in which your body’s own immune system attacks tissues, such as knees and other joints, injuring the joint lining and causing inflammation.